dwrliz/opendronemap/README.md

 # GCE ODM Instance Bootstrapping with Terraform

 In this repository you will find the terraform scripts, as well as the bash script, necessary to launch a virtual machine with OpenDroneMap on it (software for processng drone flights into 3d models).
+Not found in this repository is a JSON key you will need to generate to give Terraform the neccessary permissions, although this can be done easily here https://cloud.google.com/iam/docs/creating-managing-service-account-keys

 This code was written by Wiliam Wiskes and designed to run in Google Cloud.
 The default pre-set machine is a C2 instance with 32g of RAM and 8 CPU.
 I highly recommend using a compute optimized machine (C2), over an E2 or N2, as C2 instances are tuned for the High-performance computing (HPC) that this kind of modelling perfers.